As an Amazon Associate I earn from qualifying purchases.

 - 120+ is stage 3 (notify your physician)

-Check out this blood pressure cuff that I recommend for home monitoring: (affiliate link) Monitoring your blood pressure is an easy yet meaningful action you can do right at home!
+Check out this blood pressure cuff for home monitoring: (affiliate link) Monitoring your blood pressure is an easy yet meaningful action you can do right at home!

 - 60-100 beats per minute (bpm) is typical.
 The American Heart Association has a chart to help you find your ‘target exercise zone‘.
 Caution should be taken for people with heart disease/taking medication, as certain medications may effect your heart rate, and/or your instructions from your physician may differ!